fictorial/jefe/README.markdown

 ### Child Processes

 Node.js is single-threaded.
-If Jefe simply executed the third-party code in situ, it would not be possible to stop the long-running code from running.
+If Jefe simply ran the third-party code in situ, it would not be possible to stop long-running code from running.
 Indeed, rogue code could easily make the application unresponsive with only `while (true) {}`.
-Thus, Jefe runs third-party code in a *child process*.
-A child process is started once and reused for (hopefully many) executions of third-party code.

-The parent process monitors the child process, and if the child process misbehaves, *kills* it, and respawns a new child process for future requests.
+Thus, Jefe runs third-party code in a spawned *child process*.
+Jefe monitors the child, and if the child misbehaves, Jefe *kills* it, and respawns a new child for future requests.
-The parent needs to ensure that the child process does not use more memory than allowed, and returns a response to a request within a specific time limit.

 ### Child Process Pool

-In fact, Jefe manages a *pool* of child processes to execute requests.
+In fact, Jefe manages a *pool* of child processes to run third-party code.
 The pool can be configured to use a minimum and maximum number of child processes.
-Each process can be recycled/restarted after N requests have been processed.
-To execute a request, Jefe will find the first available process and send it the request, and wait for the response.
-Should no child process be available, Jefe starts another child process (up to the configured maximum) and sends it the request.
-Should there be no available child processes, and the number of child processes has reached the maximum, the request is enqueued on a FIFO queue.
-When a child process returns a response, any pending request from the queue is dequeued and sent to the now-available child process.
+Also, each child can be recycled/restarted after N requests have been handled.

+To execute a request, Jefe uses any available child in the pool and sends it the request, and then waits for the response (non-blocking).
+Should no child be available to handle a request, Jefe spawns another child (up to the configured maximum) to handle the request.
+Should there be no available child processes, and the maximum number of child processes have been spawned, the request is entered into a FIFO queue.
+When a child returns a response, a request from is dequeued and sent to the now-available child.

 ### Time Limits

-Monitoring wall-clock time is done simply using `setTimeout`.
-A timer is started when the child process begins execution of third-party code.
-If the child returns a response to the parent before the timer fires, the timer is cleared.
+Monitoring wall-clock time is performed via `setTimeout`.
+A timer is started when the child begins a run of third-party code.
+If the child returns a response Jefe before the timer fires, the timer is cleared.
 If the timer fires, the child is killed.

 ### Memory Limits

-Before each execution of third-party code, the memory usage is determined for the child process to set a baseline measurement.
-As the child executes the code, the parent periodically checks the memory usage of the child.
-If the memory footprint becomes too extreme, the child process is killed.
-The child collects garbage after each execution of third-party code.
+Before each run of third-party code, the child's memory usage is determined for to set a baseline measurement.
+As the child runs the code, Jefe periodically checks the memory usage of the child.
+If the memory footprint becomes too large, the child is killed.
+FYI, the child collects garbage after each run of third-party code.

-FYI, all Jefe cares about is the total resident memory of the child process, and not just memory private to the child process since, when the child process hands over control to the third-party code, any change in memory usage must be directly related to the third-party code.
-Who cares if that memory is shared or private?

-### Parent-Child IPC
+### IPC

-The parent and child processes communicate through a pipe.
-The parent sends a request, the child processes the request, and the child returns a response.
+Jefe and the child processes communicate through a pipe.
+Jefe sends a request, the child handles the request, and the child returns a response to Jefe.

-The parent requests include:
+Requests include:

 * specifying third-party code with an associated name ("SendCode")
 * executing the code with an optional sandbox environment ("ExecCode")

 #### SendCode Request

+The application sends the third-party code to the child processes via Jefe.
-When the child receives the SendCode request, it creates a `Script` with the code.
+When the child receives the SendCode request, it creates a `Script` with the given code.
 If there are any syntax problems, the child returns an error.
 Else, the child associates the `Script` with the given script name.
 Reusing an existing name overwrites any current `Script` associated with the given name.

-The parent sends:
+Jefe sends:

     { "cmd":"SendCode"
     , "name":"$someName"
     , "code":"$sourceCode"
     } <CRLF>

-When the input code has a syntax error, the child responds with something like this:
+When the code has a syntax error, the child responds with:

     { "ok":false
     , "reason":"SyntaxError"
-    , "line":lineNumber
+    , "line":$lineNumber
-    , "message":"Unexpected ;"
+    , "message":"$errorMessage"
     } <CRLF>

 When the input code is valid, the child responds with: